AlexRuzin/study_notes/README.md

 ### Understand the problem and establish a scope (5 mins)
 * What is the magnitutde of connections?
 * How many users?
+* Is it a subscription model, and does it require premium users (whereby limiting bandwidth and storage capacity)
 ### Propose a high-level design and get buy-in (20 mins)
 * Design the API (REST)
 * Authentication API